 Balance transfer credit cards usually have an introductory interest rate period, many at 0% APR, that lasts for as long as 18 months.
 Here are our selections for the best balance transfer cards to consolidate credit card debt.

 The Discover it® Balance Transfer card isn’t so much a card itself, but rather a feature added to some of Discover’s most popular reward cards.
-With this feature, you can choose among cash back, travel, or other reward cards, and take advantage of a 0% introductory rate on balance transfers and purchases.
+With this feature, you can choose among cash back, travel, or other reward cards, and take advantage of an enticing introductory APR offer for new cardholders on balance transfers and purchases.

 It’s a great way to pay down other card balances and still end up with a desirable rewards card.
-A 3% introductory balance transfer fee will apply initially, followed by a 5% fee for future transfers.
-There’s no annual fee for any of Discover’s credit cards.
+An introductory balance transfer fee will apply initially, followed by another fee for future transfers.

 at Chase'ssecure website